georgetegral/ensuring-quality-releases/README.md

 And our Private Key Secure File Properties should look like this.
 ![Private Key Properties](images/securefileproperties.PNG)

+We will also need a variables group, we will add the following data in a variable group named ```azurecreds```:
+- client_id: 'your-client-id'
+- client_secret: 'your-client-secret' (click on the lock to change it to a secret variable)
+- subscription_id: 'your-subscription-id'
+- tenant_id: 'your-tenant-id'
+- public_key: 'your-public-key'

 ## References
 - [Udacity Project Starter Files](https://video.udacity-data.com/topher/2020/June/5ed815bf_project-starter-resources/project-starter-resources.zip)